LloydTao/dev.to-posts/your-intro-to/stripe/your-intro-to-stripe.md

-## Your Intro to Stripe Payment Processing (Django)
+## Your Intro to Stripe (Django)

 ### Introduction

 Stripe is an online payments processor.

-It's useful for any internet commerce; from online stores to subscriptions, and from marketplaces to crowdfunding.
+It's incredible useful for almost any internet commerce; from online stores to subscriptions, and from user-driven marketplaces to crowdfunding.

+This guide will briefly overview Stripe and its API, and give examples on how to integrate it with Django.

+*If you're using a different framework, it should be easily adaptable!*

 ### Features